Rendani-Tshishonga/Mongodb_pipelines/README.md

 ```
 ### $group

-The $group operator groups documents by a group key
+The $group stage groups documents by a group key.

 Example:
 ```